1FarZ1/Store-Project/README.md

-# Task-Manager-NodeJs
+# Store-Project-NodeJs

-## A Task Manager App with Simple Ui and Crud Operations , Built Using Vanilla Js And NodeJs,Mongoose
+## A Store Project Api with very Simple Gui and Crud Operations ,  also you can filter Proudcts on your needs Built using  NodeJs,Mongoose

 ## ScreenShots

 ## Tech Used

-- Html
-- Css
-- JavaScript
-- axios
 - NodeJs
 - express
 - dotenv
 - Mongoose
 - Nodemon
+- Html
+- Css

 ## Features of Code